-r PRODUCTION OF ORGANIC AGRICUL TORALI ROBOOTO 4.13 Where non-organic breeding stock are sourced, a health assessment must be made and a period of quarantine applied if deemed necessary.
+4.13 Where non-organic breeding stock are sourced, a health assessment must be made and a period of quarantine applied if deemed necessary.
 QWFC may require quarantine in certain circumstances.
 889 Article 23.3 Conversion Periods 4.14 Sheep may only be sold for organic meat if born on a registered organic holding to ewes that have been managed to organic standards from mating and managed organically thereafter, unless simultaneous conversion rules apply.
 (4.15) 834 Article 14.1 a (i) 4.15 Lambs born to ewes under simultaneous conversion rules may only be sold for organic meat after the land becomes organic.
 See 4.06 889 Article 38.2 4.16 Ewes that are not subject to simultaneous conversion rules must be managed organically once the land attains organic status.
 The lamb crop following the next mating may be sold for organic meat.
 4.17 Non-organic replacement ewe lambs and yearlings must be mated after movement to the organic holding for their lambs to have organic status.
 They will never themselves attain organic meat status.
 See 4.08, 4.09 & 4.14.
 4.18 Lambs reared under simultaneous conversion rules may be traded between registered holdings, subject to 4.03.
 They may only be slaughtered for organic meat once both their holding of birth and destination holding have attained organic status.
 Feeding Standards 4.20 Records An accurate feeding record for each identifiable group of sheep must be kept.
-The record of the ration must include the feeding period, the number of sheep, the ingredients and their organic status, the quantity fed daily or over the feeding period and an estimate of the average liveweight in each group.
-Feeding groups:- e.g. Ewes bearing twins or singles, store lambs.
+The record of the ration must include the feeding period, the number of sheep, the ingredients and their organic status, the quantity fed daily or over the feeding period and an estimate of the average liveweight in Feeding groups:- e.g. Ewes bearing twins or singles, store lambs.
 When grazing only it is sufficient to record the periods of access.
-A 'QWFC approved' record format must be used 889 Article 76d 4.21 A record of all purchased feeds must be kept, together with their product labels and organic status.
+A 'QWFC approved' record format must be used 889 Article 76d each group.
+885 ALLICE / DU 4.21 each group.
+A record of all purchased feeds must be kept, together with their product labels and organic status.
 A list of all purchases.
 All delivery notes.
-889 Article 76d,66.1b 4.22 All feeds brought in must be free from genetically modified ingredients.
+4.21 A record of all purchased feeds must be kept, together with A list of all purchases.
+A record of all purchased feeds must be kept, together with their product labels and organic status.
+All feeds brought in must be free from genetically modified ingredients.
+This rule applies from the start of organic A list of all purchases.
+All delivery notes.
+889 Article 76d,66.1b The absence of a GM present statement on the feed label is usually sufficient.
+4.22 A record of all purchased feeds must be kept, together with their product labels and organic status.
+All feeds brought in must be free from genetically modified ingredients.
 This rule applies from the start of organic conversion.
-The absence of a GM present statement on the feed label is usually sufficient.
-834 Article 9 4.23 Feeding Principle.
+Feeding Principle.
+Feeding for quality production rather than quantity must be A list of all purchases.
+All delivery notes.
+889 Article 76d,66.1b The absence of a GM present statement on the feed label is usually sufficient.
+834 Article 9 4.22 A record of all purchased feeds must be kept, together with their product labels and organic status.
+All feeds brought in must be free from genetically modified ingredients.
+This rule applies from the start of organic conversion.
+Feeding Principle.
 Feeding for quality production rather than quantity must be the aim.
 Nutritional requirements must be met.
-834 Article 14.1 (ii) 4.24 All sheep must be fed a 100% organic diet 834 Article 14.1 (ii) 4.25 At least 50% of dry matter in the sheep ration must be home produced or from a linked unit.
-This is calculated over a calendar year.
-(1st January - 31st December) 889 Article 19.1 4.26 Where in-conversion feeds are fed, they may be included at up to 100% of the annual dry matter intake if home produced or 30% if sourced elsewhere.
-The ration must In-conversion feeds see 1.09 & 1.12.
-889 Article 21.1,21.2
+A list of all purchases.
+All delivery notes.
+889 Article 76d,66.1b The absence of a GM present statement on the feed label is usually sufficient.
+834 Article 9 834 Article 14.1 (ii)